mattermost/docs/source/deployment/on-boarding.rst

 Email notifications can be batched together so users don’t get overwhelmed with too many emails.

-Enable email notifications first by configuring the following: **System Console > Notifications > Enable Email Notifications**: ``true``.
+Enable email notifications first by setting **System Console > Notifications > Enable Email Notifications** to ``true``.
 See the `Enable email notifications <https://docs.mattermost.com/administration/config-settings.html#enable-email-notifications>`__ configuration settings documentation for details.
-Email notifications require configuring an `SMTP email server <https://docs.mattermost.com/administration/config-settings.html#smtp-server>`__.
+Note that email notifications require an `SMTP email server <https://docs.mattermost.com/administration/config-settings.html#smtp-server>`__ to be configured.

 Then, enable batched email notifications by configuring the following: **System Console > Notifications > Enable Email Batching**: ``true``.
 See the `Enable email batching <https://docs.mattermost.com/administration/config-settings.html#enable-email-batching>`__ configuration settings documentation for details.Email batching is not available if you are running your deployment in `High Availability <https://docs.mattermost.com/deployment/cluster.html>`__.